The Guide To Buying & Selling Premade Dropshipping Stores

 - Customer base & traffic.
 This includes user engagement, sources of traffic, and returning customers.

-- Conversion rate & performance.
+- Conversion rate.
 This includes overall sales, performance versus competitors, and the general Ecommerce market.

-For example, there are tips you can use to increase dropshipping sales and various ways that you can use marketing to improve user engagement and boost your conversion rates.
+There are tips you can use to increase dropshipping sales and various ways that you can use marketing to improve user engagement and boost conversion rates.

-How To Determine The Value Of A Dropshipping Store You Want To Buy
+How To Determine The Value Of A Premade Dropshipping Store

 We’ve talked a little about what gives a dropshipping store value in a general sense, so let’s take a look at what that means specifically.

-If you decide to buy a dropshipping store, you’ll have to browse listings on various marketplaces for stores on sale (we discuss this in greater detail further below).
+If a retailer decides to buy a dropshipping store, they’ll have to browse listings on various marketplaces for stores on sale (we discuss this in greater detail further below).
 The listing will have an asking price that usually includes:

 - The actual store